 - 1 Charm Pack OR 18 – 5″ Squares

-- 1 yd coordinating fabric (lining and handles)
+- 1 yd coordinating fabric (lining, handles, bag bottom)

 - 1 – 17″ or longer zipper

-This bag is 14″w X 17″t.
-You can make the bag any size you would like, you will just have to adjust the size of your lining and zipper pieces.
+The finished bag measures approximately 14″W x 17″H. You can make the bag any size you like, you will just have to adjust the size of your lining and zipper pieces.

-Begin by choosing 9 of the 5″ squares and laying them out in a nine patch grid.
-Sew three squares together in each row, then sew the rows together to make the nine patch panel.
-You will need to make 2 nine patch panels.
+Begin by choosing nine of the 5″ squares and laying them out in a nine patch grid.
+Using a 1/4″ seam allowance, sew three squares together in each row, then sew the rows together to make the nine patch panel.
+Make 2 nine patch panels.

-From the coordinating fabric, cut 2 strips that measure 3-1/2″ X 14-1/4″ (or the width of your nine patch panel).
-Sew a strip to the bottom of each nine patch panel.
+Add the Bag Bottom: From the coordinating fabric, cut 2 strips that measure 3-1/2″ X 14″ (or the width of your nine patch panel).
+Using a 1/4″ seam allowance, sew a strip to the bottom of each nine patch panel.
 This will be the bottom of your bag.
 Be sure to press all seams.

 Make the Handles

-Top stitch around the handle.
+Top stitch along the sides of the handles.
 I used a straight stitch in a coordinating color – any decorative stitch would also look nice.